LeoTN/yt-dlp-autohotkey-gui/README.md

 - Make the script more reliable and fix issues.

 ## Important
-It is recommended to follow the setup instructions given by the script at the very first launch and install python and all required components so that the download will happen without complications.
+It is recommended to follow the setup instructions given by the script at the very first launch.
-**NOTE :** The setup will only run if you are using the compiled version of this script.
+**NOTE :** The best way of installing this script is the MSI file included in the latest release.

-If you are a developer who wants to use this repository, it is recommended to either run the latest main release executable or to install python and yt-dlp by yourself to make sure that everything works fine.
+If you are a developer who wants to use this repository, it is recommended to run the MSI executable so that all important files are included.
+You can than proceed with rewriting / changing the code accordingly to the included licence.
 A remark to this original repository would be nice :)

 **I appreciate yt-dlp (https://github.com/yt-dlp/yt-dlp) for providing such an incredibly useful repository for everyone free to use.
 Your, or rather these guys (https://github.com/ytdl-org/youtube-dl) work is the reason why this script can even exist.
+I would also like to thank the team behind the software FFmpeg (https://ffmpeg.org) which I use to provide more functionality for yt-dlp.
 Thank you !**

 Link to my original project which will most likely not be developed: https://github.com/LeoTN/youtube-downloader-using-ahk